wp-plugins/digishop/readme.txt

 == Screenshots ==
 1. Plugin icon when editing post/page
+2. Dashboard
+3. Products
+4. Add Product
+5. Settings
+6. FAQ
+7. Help
+8. Contact
+9. About
+10. Buy Now Button
+11. Buy Now Button after the transaction with the success message.

 == Upgrade Notice ==
 n/a

 == Changelog ==

+= 1.0.1 =
+* Newsletter and donation boxes.
+* Show product status and icons if a file has been attached

 = 1.0.0 =
 * Initial Release